fccoelho/epigrass/docs/source/using.rst

 = = =====  ======= ======= ==== ====

 During the simulation, each site object receives these informations and store them in appropriate variables that can be used later during model specification.
-Population is stored in the variable  *N*; while the extra columns (those beyond the geocode) are stored in a tuple named \textit{values}.
+Population is stored in the variable  *N*; while the extra columns (those beyond the geocode) are stored in a tuple named *{values*.
 For example, for the city  *N1*, we have  *N = 1000000* and  *values=[0.9,32] *.
 During model specification, we may use  *N* to indicate the population size and/or we can use **values[0]** to indicate the level of vaccination of that city and *values[1]* to indicate the temperature.

 It is up to the user, to know what means the elements of the tuple *values*.
 Note that the first element of the tuple has index 0,the second one has index 1 and so on.